I am a Zivver admin

 Customize which outbound messages are submitted

-Your organization can decide on which outbound messages are relayed to Zivver’s SMTP Gateway and which ones are not.
+Your organization can decide which outbound messages are relayed to Zivver’s SMTP Gateway and which ones are not.
 For example, you can exclude messages to certain domains.
 For more information about how to filter those sent messages, refer to third-party documentation.
 This can be:

-- Your email server.
+- Your email server

-- Your sending application.
+- Your sending application

 Or refer to the chapters below for more information about how to filter out messages in Exchange.